 - To fishermen, black cats ensure a safe journey home.

-Happy, safe Halloween to you and all your furry friends!
+We’d like to wish you and all your furry friends a happy, safe Halloween!